-God does not answer prayer simply to make mortal man famous,

-swer to our prayer will be delayed until they have been purged out.
+can do which for some good and wise purpose He does not do.
+We ply to make mortal man famous, must pray according to God's will, not according to His power.
+If we pray according to His power, we might pray for all men to be inhear and answer prayer to make stantly healed. for He has the power to do it; but when we pray swer to our prayer will be delayed until they have been purged out.
 Sometimes the delay in answering prayer is part of the answer itself; if, having prayed that God's will should be done.
-He wills that we should experience a change of heart before we receive the fulness of the answer to our prayer.
-Again. we must distinguish between the answer to praver, and the results of the answer.
+He wills that we should experience a change of heart before we receive the fulness of the answer to our prayer. we must distinguish between the answer to prayer, and the results of the answer.
 Our prayers may be answered instantly, and yet the results of that answer, the things material and visible, may appear gradually.
 The humble prayer of faith that was offered when the sinner first knelt at the foot of the cross, and which was answered instantly, will have a stream of good things resulting from that answer which it will require the eternal ages to fully appreciate.
 When we pray from the platform of faith, let us not step down to the plane of sight, and there expect to receive our answers.
 The answers to the prayers of faith must be received and recognized by faith."